-The Embarcadero in San Francisco runs along the waterfront on the eastern side of the city.
+The Embarcadero in San Francisco is a street with wide sidewalks that runs along the eastern shore of the city.
 It starts in the north near Pier 39 and runs all the way south down to Oracle Park.

-Along this popular street, you will find plenty of things to do including cruises, shopping, restaurants, bars and sporting events.
+Along this popular street, you will find plenty of things to do including cruises, shopping, restaurants, bars, and sporting events.
 It's also where you will find the Exploratorium, the James R. Herman Cruise Terminal, and SF Giants Baseball games.

 Disclaimer: I receive a small commission from some of the links on this page.

 Inside, you will learn all about our local SF Bay plants and animals.
-The best part of the aquarium is the walk through tank, where you will see fish and other wildlife swimming all around you (including above your head!).
-Learn more about visiting.
+The best part of the aquarium is the walk-through tank, where you will see fish and other wildlife swimming all around you (including above your head!).

 Planning to visit Alcatraz and head out on a tour?
 Check out these combo tours, which will help you save on the overall price.